akshat0047/javacise/README.md

 ## javacise
 ---
-A repository containing Java AWT and Swing implementations.
+A repository containing Java AWT, Java Swing and Java Applet implementations.
 It is made to practice codes and algorithm in java asked in University Exams and Interviews.

 > Only push .java that is main program files, user will compile them on their own.

 ## Folder Structure

-| Program_name_x
+| AWT    ---\
-| Program_name_n
+| SWING  --- |- Programs
-| Readme
+| APPLET ---/

 ## Contributing Guidelines
 ---